 The Company considers all highly liquid debt instruments and other short-term investments with maturity of three months or less, when purchased, to be cash equivalents.
 The Company maintains cash and cash equivalent balances at one financial institution that is insured by the Federal Deposit Insurance Corporation.
 The Company's account at this institution is insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000.
-In addition to the basic insurance deposit coverage, the FDIC is providing temporary unlimited coverage for non-interest bearing transaction accounts through December 31, 2012.
-For the nine months ended September 30, 2012, the Company has reached bank balances exceeding the FDIC insurance limit of approximately \$960,000.
+For the three months ended March 31, 2013, the Company has reached bank balances exceeding the FDIC insurance limit.
 To reduce its risk associated with the failure of such financial institution, the Company evaluates at least annually the rating of the financial institution in which it holds deposits.